Overview

 3. Leave the cipher set to AES-256-GCM and tap Generate key.

-4. Tap Reveal key, then Share to send the key to your contact through a channel you trust (Signal, in person via QR-from-another-app, etc.).
+4. Tap Reveal key, then Share to send the key to your contact through a channel you trust.
 The shared text includes the safety number for verification.

 For other users